Legal

 • To respond to lawful requests and legal processes.

-• To protect the rights and property of Kipper, our agents, customers, and others, including enforcing our agreements and policies.
+• To protect the rights and property of Breadwinner, our agents, customers, and others, including enforcing our agreements and policies.

 • In an emergency, to protect the safety of our employees, customers, or any person.